New Mexico: Pueblo Revolt

-The settlement of La Villa Real de la Santa Fe de San Francisco de Asís — modern day Santa Fe – was established by Pedro de Peralta as a more permanent capital at the foot of the Sangre de Cristo Mountains in 1610.
-Towards the end of the 17th century, the Pueblo Revolt drove out the Spanish and occupied these early cities for over a decade.
-After the death of Pueblo leader Popé, Diego de Vargas restored the area to Spanish rule, with Puebloans offered greater cultural and religious liberties.
+Return of the Spanish

+After the death of Pueblo leader Po'pay, some Pueblo leaders invited the Spanish to return to New Mexico.
+Diego de Vargas led the return of the Spanish in 1692. with Puebloans offered greater cultural and religious liberties.
+Compared to the previous colonial regime, the Spanish sought relative compromise with the Pueblos on religious matters, seeking to avoid another revolt.
+Beyond forging better relations with the Pueblos, governors were forbearing in their approach to the indigenous peoples, such as was with governor Tomás Vélez Cachupín; the comparatively large reservations in New Mexico and Arizona are partly a legacy of Spanish treaties recognizing indigenous land claims in Nuevo México.

 Returning settlers founded La Villa de Alburquerque in 1706 at Old Town Albuquerque as a trading center for existing surrounding communities such as Barelas, Isleta, Los Ranchos, and Sandia; it was named for the viceroy of New Spain, Francisco Fernández de la Cueva, 10th Duke of Alburquerque.
 Governor Francisco Cuervo y Valdés established the villa in Tiguex to provide free trade access and facilitate cultural exchange in the region.

-Beyond forging better relations with the Pueblos, governors were forbearing in their approach to the indigenous peoples, such as was with governor Tomás Vélez Cachupín; the comparatively large reservations in New Mexico and Arizona are partly a legacy of Spanish treaties recognizing indigenous land claims in Nuevo México.
+Increased Comanche influence

+To encourage settlement in its vulnerable periphery amidst the increased power and reach of Comanche raids, Spain awarded land grants to European settlers in Nuevo México; due to the scarcity of water throughout the region, the vast majority of colonists resided in the central valley of the Rio Grande and its tributaries.
+Most communities were walled enclaves consisting of adobe houses that opened onto a plaza, from which four streets ran outward to small, private agricultural plots and orchards; these were watered by acequias, community owned and operated irrigation canals.
+Just beyond the wall was the ejido, communal land for grazing, firewood, or recreation.

+While New Mexico was legally part of New Spain, it fell under the influence of Comancheria in with the 1785 and 1786 Comanche-Spanish peace treaties and became a de facto protectorate, with New Mexico refusing multiple orders from Madrid and Mexico City to go to war with the Comanche.
 Nevertheless, relations between the various indigenous groups and Spanish settlers remained nebulous and complex, varying from trade and commerce to cultural assimilation and intermarriage to total warfare.
 During most of the 18th century, raids by Navajo, Apache, and especially Comanche inhibited the growth and prosperity of the New Mexico.
 The region's harsh environment and remoteness, surrounded by hostile Native Americans, fostered a greater degree of self-reliance, as well as pragmatic cooperation, between the Pueblo peoples and colonists.
 Many indigenous communities enjoyed a large measure of autonomy well into the late 19th century due to the improved governance.

-To encourage settlement in its vulnerable periphery, Spain awarded land grants to European settlers in Nuevo México; due to the scarcity of water throughout the region, the vast majority of colonists resided in the central valley of the Rio Grande and its tributaries.
-Most communities were walled enclaves consisting of adobe houses that opened onto a plaza, from which four streets ran outward to small, private agricultural plots and orchards; these were watered by acequias, community owned and operated irrigation canals.
-Just beyond the wall was the ejido, communal land for grazing, firewood, or recreation.
 By 1800, the population of New Mexico had reached 25,000 (not including indigenous inhabitants), far exceeding the territories of California and Texas.